Ghana Women's Premier League: Promotion and relegation

-A system of promotion and relegation exists between the Premier League and the Division One League.
-The lowest placed teams in both zones of the Premier League are relegated to the Division One League, and the top teams from both zones in the Championship promoted to the Premier League.
+A system of promotion and relegation exists between the Premier League and the Division 1 League.
+The lowest placed teams in zones of the Premier League are relegated to the Division 1 League, and the top teams from zones in the Championship promoted to the Premier League.
 The number of clubs was increased from 16 to 18 in 2021–22 season.

-Championship finals
+Finals

 The list of champions and runners-ups: